Burlington, Vermont: Rail

 Burlington is connected to New York City via Amtrak's Ethan Allen Express, which began serving the city in July 2022.
 Service is to Union Station, built on the city's waterfront in 1916.
 The extension to Burlington was first proposed in 2013 by Vermont governor Peter Shumlin.
 Prior to this, the nearest Amtrak station was located about 6–7 mi to the east in Essex Junction, Vermont, which is served by the Vermonter.

 Rail service began in Burlington in 1849.
 From the late nineteenth century to 1953, the Rutland Railroad provided passenger service on the Green Mountain Flyer and the Mount Royal from Burlington to Troy, New York, with connecting service to New York City via the New York Central Railroad.
 The last passenger train to run north via the Burlington Tunnel to Alburgh, a town in the northwest extremity of Vermont, was in June 1938.
 From 2000 to 2003, the Champlain Flyer was a commuter service from Burlington south to the town of Charlotte, Vermont.

 Air

-Air carriers at Burlington International Airport (BTV) provide the area with commercial service to major regional hubs and international airports.
+Air carriers at Patrick Leahy Burlington International Airport (BTV) provide the area with commercial service to major regional hubs and international airports.
 While scheduled carriers have not traditionally offered scheduled commercial flights to destinations outside the United States, there is a Customs Port of Entry for unscheduled flights.
 From 2011 to 2018, the only available international commercial flights for BTV were via Porter Airlines' winter seasonal service to and from Billy Bishop Airport in Toronto.